Things to Do at University: The Student Bucket List

 Say a proper goodbye to your university

-It's easy to spend final year so focused on what comes next that you don't enjoy what you have.
-Block out time for the things you love β the venues, the people, the routines β before they're gone.
+It is easy to spend final year so focused on what comes next that you do not enjoy what you have.
+Block out time for the things you love: the venues, the people, the routines, before they are gone.

 Where do you want to live?
 What do you care about outside work?
 Final year narrows focus to careers.
 Keep the wider picture in view.

-The average university students' union has 150β300 active societies.
-Most students join two or three, attend regularly for one, and look back wishing they'd joined more things in first year when it was easiest.
+The average university students union has 150 to 300 active societies.
+Most students join two or three, attend regularly for one, and look back wishing they had joined more things in first year when it was easiest.
 The barrier to joining something new is lower than it ever will be again.

 Sport at university